-- English (“b”) – Four years of college preparatory English that includes frequent and regular writing, reading of classic and modern literature, and practice listening and speaking.
+- English (“b”) – Four years of college preparatory English that integrates reading of classic and modern literature, frequent and regular writing, and practice listening and speaking.

-- Mathematics (“c”) – Three years of college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry.
+- Mathematics (“c”) –Three years of college-preparatory math, including or integrating the topics covered in elementary and advanced algebra and two- and three-dimensional geometry.

 - Laboratory science (“d”) – Two years of laboratory science providing fundamental knowledge in at least two of the three disciplines of biology, chemistry and physics.

-- Visual and performing arts (“f”) – One year, including dance, drama/theater, music or visual art.
+- Visual and performing arts (“f”) – One year chosen from dance, music, theater or the visual arts.

-- College-preparatory elective (“g”) – One year chosen from the “a-f” courses beyond those used to satisfy the requirements above, or courses that have been approved solely for use as “g” electives.
+- College-preparatory elective (“g”) – One year chosen from the “a-f” courses beyond those used to satisfy the requirements above, or courses that have been approved solely in the elective area.

-California high schools can submit their courses to UC for “a-g” certification using the Online Update website.
-A course's "a-g" approval is based on the “a-g” course evaluation guidelines and the subject-specific course criteria established by UC faculty.
-Once approved, the "a-g" course is added to the school's "a-g" course list.
-To satisfy the subject requirements, the course must appear on the school's course list for the year the student took the course.
+Once approved, the course is added to the institution's "a-g" course list.
+To satisfy the "a-g" subject requirements, the course must appear on the institution's course list for the year the student took the course.

 Looking for an “a-g” course list?

-Samples of courses approved in the “a-g” subject areas are available for reference as you prepare your own course for UC approval.
+Samples of courses approved in the “a-g” subject areas are available for reference as you prepare your own course for "a-g" approval.

 Other options to satisfy the "a-g" requirements